Link to a web page, email, phone number or slide in Keynote on Mac

 To verify the destination, click the button for Go to Slide, Open Link, Compose Email or Call; otherwise, click the slide to close the link editor.

-Linked text is underlined, and a link icon (it looks like a curved arrow) appears next to objects that are linked.
-The icon doesn’t show when you play your presentation.
+Linked text is underlined, and a link button (it looks like a curved arrow) appears next to objects that are linked.
+The link button doesn’t show when you play your presentation.

 Edit or remove a link

-Click the linked text or the link icon on the linked object, or double-click a link in a table cell.
+Click the linked text or the link button on the linked object, or double-click a link in a table cell.

 In the link editor, make your changes or click Remove.